Kiruse/ExtraFun.jl/README.md

 ## clear
 Intended to empty a collection or clear the state of an object.

+## update!
+Intended to update the (internal) state of an object.
+Useful to defer comparatively heavy computations to the end of a cycle, for example.

 # Functionals
 Following are general purpose patterns packaged in functions (and possibly corresponding types) for convenience.